vivlabs/instaclone/README.md

 - You have to clean up the cache manually by running `instaclone purge` or deleting files in `~/.instaclone/cache` -- there's no automated process for this yet, so if you publish a lot it will begin to accumulate.
 - There is no `unpublish` functionality -- if you publish something by mistake, go find it in S3 (or wherever you put it) and delete it.
+- If you are obsessed with Node, you'll somehow have to accept that this is written in Python.
 - See [issues](issues) and [the TODOs list](instaclone/instaclone.py) for further work.

 ## Running tests